Privacy Policy

 Introduction

 Queensland Treasury Corporation (QTC) is committed to protecting the privacy of personal information that it collects and uses.
-This Privacy Policy details the type of personal information QTC collects, how QTC will securely manage and use the information, and the circumstances under which it may be disclosed by QTC.
+This Privacy Policy details the type of personal information QTC collects, how QTC collects the information, how QTC will securely manage and use the information, and the circumstances under which it may be disclosed by QTC.

 QTC must comply with the Information Privacy Act 2009 (IPA) as amended by the Information Privacy and Other Legislation Amendment Act 2023 (IPOLA Act).
 In addition, the IPA sets out the Queensland Privacy Principles (QPPs) that QTC must comply with, together with the following obligations in relation to: